mkempe/enpoop/README.md

 MIT License

-“enpoop” is released under the MIT license.
+“Enpoop” is released under the MIT license.

 See “COPYING”.